 PJSC LUKOIL has been operating in the Azerbaijani oil-and-gas industry since 1994, when the Company joined its first international development project for the Azeri-Chirag-Gyuneshli oil field, one of the largest in the Azerbaijani sector of the Caspian Sea.
 LUKOIL was the first among Russian major business enterprises to start operations in Azerbaijan.

 The Company is presently involved in the development of Shah-Deniz, a gas condensate field in the Azerbaijani water area in the south-western Caspian Sea.
-Shah-Deniz is one of the largest and most capital-intensive oil and gas projects globally.
+Shah-Deniz is one of the largest oil and gas projects globally.

 Since 1995, LUKOIL has been developing its own marketing network of world-class fuelling complexes in Azerbaijan.
 The Company also owns a petroleum depot capable of transhipping 120 ths. tons of petroleum products annually.